Want to know how to connect with north korean kids in a meaningful way – even if you don’t speak the language?

 I gave away $30 of chocolate on my trip to 15-20 kids, had I been properly prepared I would have given away at least $150 worth — it would definitely have been possible.
 Thus I’ve put up this page so future tourists to North Korea can consider the idea.

-And by doing this, you’re helping show in a small way that people from the west aren’t all bad.
-You may even connect with a child who will end up as a future leader of the country and help shape their thinking.
+And by doing this, you’re helping plant the suggestion in a small way for North Koreans that people from the west aren’t all bad.

 And even if none of that works, at a minimum you’re helping a little with the very real problem of starvation.